BEST-Zagreb/CDB-Mark-I-v2/README.md

    ```bash
    cp .env.local.example .env.local
    ```
-2. Configure the following services:
+2. Configure the following services and environment variables:

-TODO: if you want to allow all account from a specific email domain to login, set the `ALLOWED_EMAIL_DOMAINS` variable in your `.env.local` file to a comma-separated list of domains (e.g., `best.hr,example.com`).
-Leave it empty to disable.
+   - **Optional: restrict login domains.** Set `ALLOWED_EMAIL_DOMAINS` in `.env.local` to a comma-separated list of domains (for example `best.hr,example.com`).
+Only users whose email ends with one of the listed domains will be able to sign in without needing to make an account prior.
+Leave the value empty to disable auto-create user.

 #### 1. Turso Database